Islandora-Collaboration-Group/ISLE/docs/cookbook-recipes/isle-v140-git-cleanup.md

   * `git clone --mirror git project url`
   * Example:
     * `git clone --mirror git@github.com:username/ISLE.git` (_as a fork using the same project name or title_)
-    * `git clone --mirror git@github.com:username/acmeorg_isle.git` (_as a fork or cloned repo using a different project name or title_)
+    * `git clone --mirror git@github.com:username/yourreponame-isle.git` (_as a fork or cloned repo using a different project name or title_)
-  * This will create a new directory called `ISLE.git` or `acmeorg_isle.git` which is not typical clone or fork output.
+  * This will create a new directory called `ISLE.git` or `yourreponame-isle.git` which is not typical clone or fork output.

 * Run the cleanup script
   * `./isle-v140-git-cleanup-script.sh`